Faithful-Resource-Pack/Docs/src/routes/pages/moderation/expanded-server-rules.md

 ## Rule 7: Avoid NSFW and NSFL Content
 *This includes, but is not limited to pornography, gore, overly gross content, etc. If you think it’s against the rules it probably will be, DM a moderator for approval if you’re very unsure.*
 <ol>
-    <li><b>NSFW / NSFL content</b> - This is literally a Minecraft art server, post that sort of thing elsewhere.
+    <li><b>NSFW / NSFL content</b> - This is literally a Minecraft art community, post that sort of thing elsewhere.
 Examples can be found directly above in the rule description, just use common sense and you'll be fine.</li>
     <ol class="lettered">
         <li>Depending on severity, ranges from a verbal warn/message deletion to a ban and report.</li>
         <li>Slightly questionable content will be punished less than full on gore.</li>